GiorgiKalatozi/design-patterns/README.md

 ### Liskov Substitution Principle (LSP) 🔄

-The LSP states that objects of a superclass should be able to replace objects of the subclass without affecting the correctness of the program.
+The Liskov Substitution Principle (LSP) is one of the SOLID principles, named after Barbara Liskov.
+It states that objects of a superclass should be able to replace objects of the subclass without affecting the correctness of the program.
+In other words, if a program is using a base class, it should be able to use any of its derived classes without knowing it, and the program should still behave correctly.
 It ensures that inheritance is used appropriately.

+## Why LSP?

+The Liskov Substitution Principle (LSP) forges trust in software inheritance.
+It states that objects of a subtype should be replaceable with objects of its supertype without altering the correctness of the program.
+In simpler terms, subclasses should seamlessly fit into the shoes of their parent classes, ensuring consistent behavior.

+**Imagine:** Your code builds a house.
+LSP guarantees that replacing a wooden door with a metal one (subtypes of Door) won't cause the house to collapse or the locks to malfunction.
+Both doors fulfill the essential needs of a door, even though they differ in material.

+### LSP in TypeScript:

+- Subtypes extend supertype behaviors (methods, properties)
+- Subtype implementations shouldn't break existing code relying on supertype behavior
+- Subtype behavior should be consistent with supertype expectations

+### Key Points:

+- Subtypes shouldn't weaken preconditions (assumptions made by supertype code)
+- Postconditions (guarantees made by supertype methods) should hold for subtypes
+- Subtypes can extend functionality without breaking supertype contracts

+By following the Liskov Substitution Principle in TypeScript, you ensure a robust and reliable foundation for your object-oriented designs.
+Happy coding! 🌐

 ### Interface Segregation Principle (ISP) 🧩